 - Leanor’s signature was very similar to Angelina’s.

 My hypothesis is that Arthur Moxon and Angelina became rather friendly while Henry was working on the army barracks.
-Angelina found herself pregnant, and confessed to Henry that the baby was Arthur’s.
-Arthur left the country in a strop, and Angelina returned to her family in Leigh to have the baby.
-The baby was then adopted out and her name changed.
-Arthur missed Angelina, and applied for a transfer to the barracks in Shoeburyness (near Southend), where they were reunited.
+Quite possibly Angelina became friendly with Mr Denn as well.
+When Henry discovered Angelina was pregnant, he left the country in a strop, and Angelina returned to her family in Leigh to have the baby.
+With Mr Denn off the scene also, Arthur decided he missed Angelina, and applied for a transfer to the barracks in Shoeburyness (near Southend), where they were reunited.
 Angelina could not divorce Henry, as a) he had done one and absconded to America b) divorce in those days was only for the rich, so she adopted a new name, a slightly changed date of birth, and became Leanor.
 This was actually not an uncommon occurrence in those days – with no option for divorce, many separated couples turned to bigamy, with the authorities often being reluctant to prosecute or investigate unless the original spouse was pressing them to.
 There was no legal requirement to register a change of name and no real way for the authorities to check that Leanor was being honest about who she was.
 Her relatives must have corroborated her new identity and she would have gone undetected.
 Far away in America, Henry Collins would have had no idea that she had remarried, and having remarried himself, would have been unlikely to object anyway.

 This should be the end of the story, but it isn’t.

 After the 1891 census, Angelina/Leanor disappeared once more and this time it was without a trace.
 I have searched every Leanor and Angelina in the country.
 I have searched the passenger lists for a sign of her leaving the country.
 I have searched the workhouse, the asylum and the jail.
 I have searched the death and marriage records, the wills and the burials.
+I emailed the charity that look after the burial ground in Southend where Arthur Moxon and many of Leanor’s other relatives are buried and received a copy of their database in return – Leanor is not there.
 I have searched the houses of her surviving relatives.
 I have read the Southend Standard at great length.
 I have searched her husband’s relatives, I have obtained his will.
 I have looked at every Moxon in Essex.
 There is nothing, not one trace of Angelina after 1891.
 Seemingly, 43-year-old Angelina turned to dust.
 I can only assume that she changed her name again – but what motive would she have?
 Perhaps this Victorian bigamist has another misdeed up her sleeve, something that will one day be uncovered and be the topic of a future entry.